 This allows payments that would normally have been made to be cancelled, therefore affecting the mortgage balance.
 This will include the mortgage payment along with any “Monthly Payment”, “Lump Sum”, or “Over-ride” for the period specified.
 It does not affect Endowment, DTA premiums etc.

-This allows you to change the day of the month on which the mortgage payment is made and will accept a value from 1-31 inclusive.
+This adjustment allows you to change the day of the month on which the mortgage payment is made and will accept a value from 1-31 inclusive.
 Use the 1st of the month as the start date (month you want it to take effect from) and the new date as the value entry.
 This will ensure that no monthly payments are missed.
+A to date is not required.

 MIRAS Amount